NorthernWidget/ALog/README.md

 * Standard temperature to which factory standard resistance corresponds [ohms]
 * Analog pin number (this could equally be A1 or 14 for the ALog BottleLogger)

 Do you want to know more about these parameters?
-Look up the function-specific help, which is below in the PDF version or available from [http://northernwidget.github.io/ALog/classALog.html](http://northernwidget.github.io/ALog/classALog.html).
+Look up the function-specific help, which is below if you are looking at the PDF version of the help (downloadable from [http://northernwidget.github.io/ALog/refman.pdf](http://northernwidget.github.io/ALog/refman.pdf)) and available online at [http://northernwidget.github.io/ALog/classALog.html](http://northernwidget.github.io/ALog/classALog.html).

 ```cpp
   // !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! //